 The name comes from the fact that these molecules are acids – that is, they are good at donating protons and accepting electron pairs in chemical reactions – and the fact that they were first discovered in the nuclei of our cells.

-Nucleic acids are large molecules made up of strings, or “polymers,” of units called “nucleotides.”
+Typically, a nucleic acid is a large molecule made up of a string, or “polymer,” of units called “nucleotides.”
 All life on Earth uses nucleic acids as their medium for recording hereditary information – that is nucleic acids are the hard drives containing the essential blueprint or “source code” for making cells.